 Cisco Mobile Connect for Single Number Reach

-Mobile Connect, popularly referred to as Single Number Reach (SNR), makes it possible for users to be called from a single phone number that rings at the same time on their Cisco desktop VoIP Phone and their mobile phone.
-Users can transfer live conversations between their Cisco IP phone and their cell phone without disruption.
-Calls that are not answered can be transferred to a Unity or Unity Connection account.
-Users can create their own access lists that specify which calls get directed to alternate endpoints.
+Mobile Connect, popularly known as Single Number Reach, allows users to be called from one number that rings at the same time on their desktop IP Phone and their smartphone.
+Users can transfer active calls between their Cisco VoIP phone and their smartphone seamlessly.
+Calls that are not answered can be redirected to a Unity or Cisco Unity Connection account.
+Users can create their own access lists that determine which calls are extended to different phones.

-Cisco Prime Collaboration
+Prime Collaboration Provisioning